PS2Sanctuary/Sanctuary.SoeProtocol/docs/data-transmission.md

 ### Re-sending Data

-The receiver must `Acknowledge` data within a reasonable amount of time.
+The receiver must `Acknowledge/AcknowledgeAll` data within a reasonable amount of time.
 Depending on the implementation, they might need to acknowledge every data sequence, or only the most recent sequence they received every so often, in a [sliding window](https://en.wikipedia.org/wiki/Sliding_window_protocol) fashion.
 For example, the PlanetSide 2 client only acknowledges server data packets every so often, but the server acknowledges every data packet sent by the client.

 In the case that a data sequence is *not* acknowledged, the sender must re-send all the data sequences starting from the unacknowledged sequence, until the receiver acknowledges them.
-The same must be done in the case that any `OutOfOrder` packets are received, starting from the lowest `OutOfOrder` sequence.

 ## Receiving Data